kubos/kubos/docs/sdk-installing.md

 ### Start the vagrant box:

-To start the box after modifying your Vagrant file run:
+To start the box after modifying your Vagrantfile run:

         $ vagrant up